RobertHeim/phpbb-ext-topictags/README.md

 * add tags when posting a new topic
 * edit tags when editing first post of topic
 * search topics by tag(s)
+* /tags shows a tag-cloud
+* /tag/{tags}/{mode} shows topics tagged with all (mode=AND, default) or any (mode=OR) of the given tags, where tags are comma separated tags, e.g.:
+  * /tag/tag1,tag2/OR lists all topics that are tagged with tag1 OR tag2
+  * /tag/tag1,tag2/AND lists all topics that are tagged with tag1 AND tag2
+  * /tag/tag1,tag2 lists all topics that are tagged with tag1 AND tag2 (mode=defaul=AND)

 ## Installation